arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 interface’ I mean the commandline user interface.
 Let me show by example:

 	$ git help commit | wc -l
-	480
+	506
 	$ hg help commit | wc -l
-	56
+	59
 	$ hg help commit -v | wc -l
-	92
+	96

-And currently, my git has 160 “core” commands:
+And currently, my git has 164 “core” commands:

 	$ ls -1f /usr/lib/git-core/ | grep -v / | wc -l
-	168
+	171

-Eight of those aren’t executable and don’t work (error or by design?), meaning I have 160 runnable git commands in the standard installation.
+Seven of those aren’t executable and don’t work (error or by design?), meaning I have 164 runnable git commands in the standard installation.
 Compare this to mercurial’s 50 built-in commands (from `hg help`).

 *“But git commit has so many more features”*, well, perhaps.
 But how many of